 - Right Time and Right Place.
 Different online platforms attract various candidates.
 Couple this with knowing what time garners the most visibility, successful recruitment advertising is about being at the right place at the right time.

 Virtual Tours or Open Houses.

 What better way for potential employees to gauge a new work environment than to see it firsthand?
-Not every company has the expertise and funds to create a virtual tour to provide candidates.
+Your company may not have the expertise and funds to create a virtual tour to provide candidates.
 Next best option is to schedule an Open House and promote it online and through social media.
-An Open House is a company’s personal hiring fair and can be very beneficial for filling multiple open positions at once.
+An Open House is your company’s personal hiring fair and can be very beneficial for filling multiple open positions at once.

-We can look on the bright side and say that the pandemic allowed us to fine-tune our online presence.
-Companies, and individuals, invested in technology to support being able to telecommute with Google Meets, Microsoft Team, or Zoom calls.
+You can look on the bright side and say that the pandemic allowed us to fine-tune our online presence.
+Companies, and individuals, invested in technology to support being able to telecommute.
 Everyone perfected dressing professionally from the waist up, being aware of background settings, and being more comfortable on camera.
 With that, companies have been able to take advantage of and benefit from everyone’s new online comfort level.
 There’s a lot less time and resources devoted to scheduling online interviews, in comparison to asking a slew of candidates to come into an office for in-person interviews.

-Companies have many challenges these days, and recruitment is one of them.
-Hiring a marketing agency that is well versed and experienced in recruitment advertising can help reduce one challenge.
+You as an HR professional have many challenges these days, and recruitment is one of them.
+Hire a marketing agency that is well versed and experienced in recruitment advertising can help reduce one challenge.